dh0072/GroundRobots/README.md

 # GroundRobots
-This is code for Ground Robots for Autonomous Coverage of Designated Areas
+This repo contains code of Ground Robots.